 4. Are postdoctoral fellows to be involved in the research?
 Will the award cover their stipends?

 5. Is the proposed research congruent with the interests of the department?

 6. Will departmental resources be required for the project?
 Additional space, equipment, supplies, equipment maintenance costs?
 Will space planning needs have an adverse effect on existing faculty space?

 7. Will award funds replace expenditures required by the department, e.g., salary support for technicians, etc.?

-A memo from the Chair requesting an honorific title should be submitted with a curriculum vitae and letters of recommendation to email@example.com.
-Pending Dean approval, the request will reviewed by the Provost and Office of Sponsored Programs.
+Please submit a memo from the Chair, curriculum vitae, letters of recommendation, and answers to the questions outlined above to firstname.lastname@example.org.
+Pending Dean approval, the request will be reviewed by the Provost and Office of Sponsored Programs.

-Questions and submission of requests for PI status and honorific Research titles should be directed to Amber Pritchett at extension 83566 or firstname.lastname@example.org
+Questions regarding PI status and honorific research titles should be directed to Rafael Acevedo, Jr. at extension 83566 or email@example.com.